Location: Escuela de La Montaña, Guatemala

 Yes I mentioned that they had gone to Mexico.
 But when the problems at the finca were solved, they came back.
 Now we are all united here.
 The only ones that are not here are the ones that went to Xela.

-viagra tx for hypertension Is there an organizational structure in Fátima?
+Is there an organizational structure in Fátima?

 Yes, so, about the, let’s say, organization of Fátima, let’s say, we have an organizational structure made of different commissions.
 Below these commissions there is one that has the most basic function, the base.
 In that is the “Consejo Comunitario de Desarollo” (Communitive Council of Development).
 I am the representative of that.
 I do the work as a legal representative of the council.
 Apart from that there is the women’s association.
 It is called “Asociación de Desarollo Integral Fátima” (Association of Integral Development Fátima).
 Then we have a Health Council, with five members, and a Women’s Council, also with five members.
 And we have the Family Parents’ Council.
 That is how our community is organized now.